factorie/factorie/tutorials/Tutorial20Factors.scala.md

 If you want the score to be such a dot-product, but you want the statistics Tensor to be something other than the outer product of the neighbor values, you can use the DotFactor{1,2,3,4} classes.
-Here only the "statistics" and "weights" methods are abstract.
+Here only the "statistics" and "weightsSet" methods are abstract.

 ```scala
     val f9 = new DotFactor4(label1, label2, label3, flag1) {